-Revisiting a Glam Milestone, T. Rex’s ‘The Slider’
+45 Years Ago: T. Rex Release a Glam Milestone, ‘The Slider’

 Subscribe to Ultimate Classic Rock on

-1972 was the peak year for glam rock, and one of the genre’s most representative albums, T. Rex‘s The Slider, was released in July that year.
+The year 1972 was a peak one for glam rock, and one of the genre’s most representative albums, T. Rex‘s The Slider, was released in July that year.

 The band’s frontman, Marc Bolan, made a transformation from acoustic to electric warrior in 1969 with a record called “King of the Rumbling Spires.”
 A seed bloomed in a sparkling new direction for the mod-turned-hippie, as he left behind the fairy tale whimsy of his band’s earlier worked and summoned Eddie Cochran in the spirit of rock ‘n’ roll.